 Day 8 – Departure Day

 For this final day, we suggest you do some prepacking in so you can just enjoy the island.
 Get in one last morning beach walk, perfect your tan by the pool, and dine in an oceanfront restaurant.
 Don’t forget to stop by the Lahaina Divers shop for a t-shirt or just to say aloha- until next time!

 If you have a late flight, you have more time to explore or revisit some of your favorite places.
 But it also presents a problem with what to do with your luggage.
 You can request a late check out (more likely during low season than high season).
 When your luggage is in your rental car, make sure it is all in the trunk for safety.
 Another really outstanding option is to visit Queen Kaahumanu Shopping Mall.
 Located just 3 miles from the airport, the mall offers complimentary luggage storage, a real-time flight departure monitor and complimentary wi-fi.
 Check out their visitor’s page here.

 Trip Planning – Save on Multiple Dives!

-Lahaina Divers supports your enthusiasm for diving by offering multi-charter discounts and a variety of dive packages, including:
+Lahaina Divers supports your enthusiasm for diving by offering multi-charter discounts.
+Check out our dive discounts page for all the details!